jvvincen/PCSC_image_processing/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
    ## To Do's and perspective
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+- Use nicer blur like Gaussian filter to have less distortion in the blury image.

 - Use a tclap implementation in order to allow the use of user defined options.

 - Check if the filter applied by fourier and by convolution produce the same result.